Toorak all-electric house renovation

 Radiator and Convector Panels

-Both radiator and convector panels were chosen to provide radiant and convected heating with chilled water cooling from the convector panels only.
+Both radiator and convector panels were chosen to provide radiant and convected heating.
+Chilled water cooling with dehumidification was achieved through fan-coil convectors installed on their own hydronic circuit.

-The main convector panel installed is a Cinier Greenor fan-coil convector.
-This was chosen for the main Living, Dining, Kitchen (LDK) area because it functions brilliantly and as well as being a work of art, which allowed it to be mounted prominently.
+An architectural fan-coil convector panel was installed in the Living/Dining/Kitchen area.
+This is a Cinier Greenor fan-coil convector.
+It functions brilliantly and as well as being a work of art, installed prominently.

 Hydrosol image of Cinier Greenor Hydronic Fan Coil Convector without Facia Panel